Chapter 2 The Online Course Quality Review (OSCQR) Rubric and Regular and Substantive Interaction (RSI)

 2.2 Introduction to RSI

-The content in this part is mainly based on resources provided by OSCQR websites and WCET (WICHE Cooperative for Educational Technologies) which is the leading organization in the practice, policy, & advocacy of digital learning in higher education.
+The content in this section is mainly based on resources provided by the websites for SUNY OSCQR and WCET (WICHE Cooperative for Educational Technologies), is the leading organization in the practice, policy, & advocacy of digital learning in higher education.

 2.2.1 What is RSI?